 For more information on requesting CARRA data and/or samples and to access the request form, please visit the Data and Sample Request page on the CARRA wiki. (https://wiki.carragroup.org/display/DSSC/CARRA+Data+and+Sample+Requests).

-In 2024, CARRA will only accept proposals utilizing the current CRFs and standard biosample collection kits.
-No proposals requesting supplemental data collection will be accepted.
+In 2024, CARRA will only be accepting proposals that utilize the current CRFs and standard biosample collection kits.
+No proposals requesting supplemental data collection and/or via CARRA sites will be accepted.

 Enable Other Users to Access this Proposal